davisson2003/asmjit/README.md

 ### Build Mode:

-  * `ASMJIT_EMBED` - Define to embed AsmJit in another project.
+  * `ASMJIT_BUILD_EMBED` - Define to embed AsmJit in another project.
 Embedding means that neither shared nor static library is created and AsmJit's source files and source files of the product that embeds AsmJit are part of the same target.
-This way of building AsmJit has certain advantages that are beyond this manual. `ASMJIT_EMBED` behaves similarly to `ASMJIT_STATIC` (no API exports).
+This way of building AsmJit has certain advantages that are beyond this manual. `ASMJIT_BUILD_EMBED` behaves similarly to `ASMJIT_BUILD_STATIC` (no API exports).
-  * `ASMJIT_STATIC` - Define to build AsmJit as a static library.
+  * `ASMJIT_BUILD_STATIC` - Define to build AsmJit as a static library.
 No symbols are exported in such case.

-By default AsmJit build is configured to be built as a shared library, thus none of `ASMJIT_EMBED` and `ASMJIT_STATIC` is defined.
+By default AsmJit build is configured to be built as a shared library, thus none of `ASMJIT_BUILD_EMBED` and `ASMJIT_BUILD_STATIC` is defined.

 ### Build Backends: